Characteristic cycles and the microlocal geometry of the Gauss map, I: Microlocalization

-for $\scrM \in \Dbhol(\scrE_Z)$.
-The first of the two isomorphisms involves only the projection formula and base change for proper derived direct images of sheaves, and the second one is induced by the natural isomorphism for the transfer bimodules.
-We are explicit about these isomorphisms since they will be used for the commutativity and associativity constraints in proposition~\ref{prop:microtensor} below.
+{\em Proof.} The first of the two isomorphisms involves only the projection formula and base change for proper direct images of sheaves, the second is induced by the natural isomorphism for transfer bimodules in lemma~\ref{lem:bimodule}.

+The above isomorphisms will be used to define the commutativity and associativity constraints in proposition~\ref{prop:microtensor}, though for that purpose we only need the special case of isomorphisms and projections.
+We also remark that for $\scrM = \pi^{-1}(\scrN) \otimes_{\pi^{-1}(\scrD_Z)} \scrE_Z$ with $\scrN \in \Dbhol(\scrD_Z)$, the isomorphism in the above corollary could also be obtained from the analogous statement for the composition of direct images of $\scrD$-modules, using that microlocalization commutes with proper direct images~\cite[th.~7.5]{SSIndex}.